 Also, Pernille Fischer Christensen’s A Family, which pits old family ties (parents) against new family ties (husband); Rob Epstein and Jeffrey Friedman’s Howl, featuring James Franco as poet Allen Ginsberg, on trial for obscenity; and Oskar Roehler’s Jud Süss – Film Without a Conscience, a biopic of actor Ferdinand Marian, who starred in what may well be the most reviled movie in history, Veit Harlan’s anti-Semitic Jud Süß (1940).

-In Roehler’s film, Tobias Moretti stars as Marian, Moritz Bleibtreu plays Josef Goebbels, and The Lives of Others’ Martina Gedeck is Anna Marian.
+In Roehler’s film, Tobias Moretti stars as Marian, Moritz Bleibtreu plays Joseph Goebbels, and The Lives of Others’ Martina Gedeck is Anna Marian.
 Paula Kalenberg plays Jud Süß leading lady Kristina Söderbaum.

 Martin Scorsese’s suspense thriller Shutter Island, starring Leonardo DiCaprio, will be screened out of competition, along with a couple of well-received Sundance entries, Lisa Cholodenko’s The Kids Are All Right and Nicole Holofcener’s Please Give; Yoji Yamada’s family drama About Her Brother; graffiti artist Banksy’s documentary Exit Through The Gift Shop; and Karan Johar’s My Name is Khan, starring Bollywood idol Shahrukh Khan.